Linear Regression in Excel (Table of Contents)

 Method #1 – Scatter Chart with a Trendline

-Let us say we have a dataset of some individuals with their age, bio-mass index (BMI), and the amount spent by them on medical expenses in a month.
-Now with an insight into the individuals’ characteristics like age and BMI, we wish to find how these variables affect the medical expenses, and hence use these to carry out regression and estimate/predict the average medical expenses for some specific individuals.
+Let us say we have a dataset of some individuals with their age, bio-mass index (BMI), and the amount they spend on medical expenses in a month.
+Now with an insight into the individuals’ characteristics like age and BMI, we wish to find how these variables affect the medical expenses and hence use these to carry out regression and estimate/predict the average medical expenses for some specific individuals.
 Let us first see how only age affects medical expenses.
 Let us see the dataset:

 Amount on medical expenses= b*age + a

-- Select the two columns of the dataset (x and y), including headers.
+- Select the two dataset columns (x and y), including headers.

-- Now a scatter plot will appear, and we would draw the regression line on this.
+- Now a scatter plot will appear, and we will draw the regression line.
 To do this, right-click on any data point and select ‘Add Trendline.’

 - Select ‘Display Equation on Chart’.

-We can improvise the chart as per our requirements, like adding axes titles, changing the scale, color and line type.
+We can improvise the chart per our requirements, like adding axes titles and changing the scale, color, and line type.

 After Improvising the chart, this is the output we get.